 - Take safety precautions.
 Look up and look down.
 Be on the alert and stay away from downed utility lines and dangerous hanging branches that look like they are ready to fall.

 - Assess the damages.
+(Make sure to contact one of our tree service professionals in Denver too!)
 Evaluate your trees carefully by asking the following questions:

 - Other than the storm damage, is the tree basically healthy and vigorous?

 - Are major limbs or the leader (the main upward-trending branch on most trees) branch still remaining?

 - Is at least 50 percent of the tree’s crown (branches and leaves) still intact?